DIPLODOCUS II: Implementation of transport equations and test cases relevant to micro-scale physics of jetted astrophysical sources: Transport

 For binary interactions $\mathfrak{ab}\leftrightharpoons\mathfrak{cd}$, the rate is dependent on in momenta of the two incoming particles, as such flattening produces a three dimensional array $\mathcal{M}_{\text{Bin},\tilde{a}\tilde{b}\tilde{c}}$, requiring multiplication with the state vector twice.
 In practice this is achieved as repeated matrix-vector multiplication by first flattening $\mathcal{M}_{\text{Bin},\tilde{a}\tilde{b}\tilde{c}}$ to a two dimensional matrix to perform the multiplication with the first state vector and then reshaping the resulting vector to a matrix for multiplication with the state vector for a second time.

 These collision terms can then be included in \eref{eqn: flat transport w.o. coll}:

-resulting in the transport equation implemented directly into \texttt{DiplodocusTransport.jl}.
+where $\mathcal{V}_{\beta\gamma\delta}$ is the volume element for each spatial sub-domain (\citetalias{EverettCotter_2025}, Eq.~(C2)), resulting in the transport equation implemented directly into \texttt{DiplodocusTransport.jl}.
 Given the assumption that all forcing terms are independent of time, the matrix $\mathcal{A}^+_{ab}$ is diagonal, hence direct element-wise division is used rather than matrix factorisation to generate the change in state vector $\Delta f_{b}$.